 Some might argue it’s better to not win Best New Artist, based on the popular legend that the award is cursed.
-Early on, many winners proved to be one-hit wonders, unable to recreate the breakout success that launched them to the Grammy stage.
+Early on, many winners became one-hit wonders, unable to recreate the breakout success that launched them to the Grammy stage.
 Recent winners seem to disprove the theory, but the reputation lingers.

 Best New Artist has been given every year since the second Grammys in 1960, except when it was skipped in 1967.
 From 1960s folk-rock to contemporary rap, Stacker presents every Best New Artist winner (and this year’s eight nominees), in chronological order.
 Read on to discover which acts fell victim to the curse and which breakthrough artists lasted for decades.